turtlethug/PalMod-Extra/README.md

 # PalMod-Extra
-# This repository is deprecated.
-Go see the new palmod-extra here:
+# This branch is heavily deprecated.
+It will not be updated.
+### Original README below.
+#
 PalMod-Extra is a fork of [PalMod](https://github.com/Preppy/PalMod) which aims to implement game support and features that are better off in a hacky fork than cluttering up the original.

 The games I've added support for are...